-Suddenly, Gabriel leaped up to embrace me.
-I hugged him, and felt his rough fur on my face.
+Gabriel leaped up to embrace me.
+I let go of the birds and hugged him.
+Rough fur rubbed against my face.
 The rest of the pack joined him.
-I felt so warm, so wonderfully warm, and happy.
+They felt warm, so wonderfully warm.
+I was happy, blissful.
 I could die for a moment like this.

 In the news, they called it one of the grisliest accidents ever.

 Before a screaming crowd who had each paid twenty bucks to watch wolves eat dead birds, Gabriel and his family ate me.
 On the other side of the glass wall, they screamed hysterically — oh my God! oh fuck! oh fuck!
 Two women fainted.
 One of the directors vomited all over himself and suffered a heart-attack.
 All the while, most of the shrieking witnesses managed to keep videoing.
 My grand finale was instantly all over social media, violating every community standard.
 The few junior journalists present secretly thought it one of their luckiest career days so far.